-The Probation Officer, Social Worker, or other representative of the local child welfare agency that has legal responsibility for the care and protection ("case worker") of the student will notify the school district's AB 490 educational liaison as soon as the county placing agency becomes aware of the need to transfer a pupil in foster care out of his or her current school.
-The county placing agency shall contact the AB 490 educational liaison at the local educational agency of the pupil.
+The Social Worker, or other representative of the local child welfare agency that has legal responsibility for the care and protection ("Case Worker") of the student will notify the school district's AB 490 Educational Liaison as soon as the county placing agency (CFS) becomes aware of the need to transfer a pupil in foster care out of his or her current school.
+The county placing agency shall contact the AB

+490 Educational Liaison at the local educational agency of the pupil.
 The county placing agency shall notify the local educational agency of the date that the pupil will be leaving the school and request that the pupil be transferred out.
-(Education Code Section 469069.5 (c).
+(Education Code Section 49069.5(c)).

-The case worker and AB 490 educational liaison will collaborate and share relevant information with the parent, guardian, or other person holding the right to make educational decisions for the pupil ("educational rights holder") and the student depending on age and maturity so that they may make an informed decision regarding whether it is in the best interest of the student to continue in the school of origin or be placed in another educational program.
-The school of origin includes: the school the student attended when they were permanently housed, the school the student was last enrolled, or any school the student has attended in the last 15 months where the student has a connection.
-The AB 490 educational liaison for the local education agency will notify the child and education right's holder with a written explanation if they recommend waiving the right to school of origin.
+The Case Worker and AB 490 Educational Liaison will collaborate and share relevant information with the parent, guardian, or other person holding the right to make educational decisions for the pupil ("Education Rights Holder") and the student depending on age and maturity so that they may make an informed decision regarding whether it is in the best interest of the student to continue in the School of Origin or be placed in another educational program.
+The School of Origin includes: the school the student attended when they were permanently housed, the school the student was last enrolled, or any school the student has attended in the last 15 months where the student has a connection.
+The AB 490 Educational Liaison for the local education agency will notify the child and Education Rights Holder with a written explanation if they recommend waiving the right to School of Origin.

 Other school district representatives who may provide relevant information includes, but is not limited to, the student's teacher, principal, transportation staff, special education staff and/or staff members specializing in English Language Learners.
-Additionally, the educational rights holder may also collaborate and consult with the foster parents, biological parents when appropriate, and/or private therapists.
+Additionally, the Education Rights Holder may also collaborate and consult with the foster parents, biological parents when appropriate, and/or private therapists.